drashna/qmk_mkdocs/docs/feature_joystick.md

 This is enabled by adding `JOYSTICK_ENABLE` to `rules.mk`.
 You can set this value to `analog`, `digital`, or `no`.

+!!! warning
-!> Joystick support is not currently available on V-USB devices.
+    Joystick support is not currently available on V-USB devices.

 The joystick feature provides two services:
  * reading analog input devices (eg. potentiometers)